hmxmilohax/dx-settings-loader/README.md

 ## Installing on Xenia

-* Grab the [latest main branch action build](https://github.com/hmxmilohax/dx-settings-loader/actions) and drag'n'drop the contents of the downloaded file into either it's own folder or the folder of another supported DX game.
+* Download [DXSL for Xbox 360](https://nightly.link/hmxmilohax/dx-settings-loader/workflows/build/main/DXSL-Xbox.zip) and drag'n'drop the contents of the downloaded file into either it's own folder or the folder of another supported DX game.
 * In Xenia, go to File > Open... (or use the ctrl+o keybind) and open the dx-settings-loader.xex file in the location you dropped it.

-## Installing on PS3 Hardware
+## Installing on PS3 Hardware (ALPHA)

 *You WILL need a modded console and the Webman application.
 I hope this is clear*
-* Grab the [latest ps3_merge branch action build](https://github.com/hmxmilohax/dx-settings-loader/actions) and either place it in your PS3's GAMES directory over FTP or place it in a GAMES folder in the root of a USB
+* Download [DXSL for PS3](https://nightly.link/hmxmilohax/dx-settings-loader/workflows/build/main/DXSL-PS3.zip) and either place it in your PS3's GAMES directory over FTP or place it in a GAMES folder in the root of a USB
 * Open the Webman Games folder after booting your console and select DXSL in the list

-## Installing on RPCS3
+## Installing on RPCS3 (ALPHA)

-* Grab the [latest ps3_merge branch action build](https://github.com/hmxmilohax/dx-settings-loader/actions) and drag'n'drop the contents of the downloaded file into it's own subfolder in RPCS3's games directory.
+* Download [DXSL for PS3](https://nightly.link/hmxmilohax/dx-settings-loader/workflows/build/main/DXSL-PS3.zip) and drag'n'drop the contents of the downloaded file into it's own subfolder in RPCS3's games directory.
 * Restart RPCS3 if you've already opened it and click on DXSL in the list.

 ## Use